microsoftgraph/meetings-capture-sample/README.md

 1. Add the Apps to Microsoft Teams Tabs

+   In this section you create a Teams Tab and add the web app to the tab.

    **First, deploy the Meeting Capture web app.**
    - Open Microsoft Teams **Apps** and search for Meeting Capture.
    - Click **Meeting Capture Web.**